Win Theingi Tun: Thitsar Arman

 On 2022, She returned to Myanmar, scoring 13 goals in 4 games for Thitsar Arman.
 She became the Myanmar Women League's all-time top scorer with 100 goals.

 BG Bundit Asia

 On February 1, She joined Thailand Women's League club BG Bundit Asia.

+International career

+Win Theingi Tun debuted for the Myanmar women's national football team in 2014.